Scranton Library Art Walking Tour

 Artwork 5 is just across the hall, on the left-hand side of the first-floor Information Desk.

-5) Kunihiro Amano – Dark Changes 7
+5) KUNIHIRO AMANO – Dark Changes 7

 The artist Kunihiro Amano was born in Hirosaki, Aomori Prefecture, in 1929, but his family moved to Tokyo early in his life.
 He was largely self-taught, though he did attend classes for three years at Musashino University of Art in an unofficial capacity in the post-war years.
 Artworks by the artist are in the collections of major museums like the Washington Library of Congress and the Museum of Modern Art (MoMA) in New York City.